home

 The mission of ISED is to advance the theory and practice of sustainable development, among enterprises and their various stakeholders: policy makers, financial institutions , promotional agencies, international partners, media, and the community at large.

-Besides having a small corpus, the Institute supports itself on various types of programmes, both in-house and external assignments.
-ISED, unlike many other institutions, is an innovator, and hence, utilises a significant part of its resources on development of innovative programmes.
+Besides having a small corpus, the Institute supports itself on various types of programmes, both in-house and external.
+As an innovator, the Institute utilises a significant part of its resources on development of innovative programmes.
 The Institute is registered under the Foreign Contributions Regulation Act (1986) and is eligible to accept foreign contributions.
 It is also tax-exempted under Sec.
 12(A) of the Income Tax Act.
 The Institute has the necessary infrastructure for research, documentation, communication, meetings, and guest accommodation.

 The development priorities and concerns of the modern world are unique.
 Enterprises and entrepreneurial capabilities are the engines of economic growth today.
 How entrepreneurs are born and behave, what they contribute to the economy, and how public policy set the tone and tenor of enterprise growth, are crucial aspects of the sustainable development debate today.
 The research agenda of the Institute is tuned on the above lines .
 Research at ISED includes, themes of the Institute's, priorities as also areas of concern by sponsors.